Octax: Accelerated CHIP-8 Arcade Environments for Reinforcement Learning in JAX: Introduction

-\paragraph{Contributions.} We introduce \octax\footnote{The repository containing all source code, experiments, and data is available at: \url{https://github.com/riiswa/octax}}, a suite of arcade game environments implemented in JAX \citep{jax2018github} through CHIP-8 emulation.
+\paragraph{Contributions.} We introduce \octax, a suite of arcade game environments implemented in JAX \citep{jax2018github} through CHIP-8 emulation.
 CHIP-8, a 1970s virtual machine specification contemporary with early Atari systems, became the foundation for numerous classic games spanning puzzle, action, and strategy genres.
 CHIP-8's constraint-driven design creates games with similar cognitive demands to Atari while enabling efficient vectorized emulation that scales to thousands of parallel instances.
 The JAX ecosystem has rapidly emerged as a solution for scalability in RL research but lacks native environments, particularly image-based ones.
 Our framework addresses this gap by transforming classic games into fully vectorized, GPU-accelerated simulations.
 These simulations run thousands of game instances in parallel while maintaining perfect fidelity to the original mechanics.
 This approach dramatically reduces experiment times.
 Experiments that previously required days or weeks can now be completed in hours.
 This efficiency makes comprehensive hyperparameter sweeps and ablation studies computationally feasible.
 The modular design facilitates extension with new games or automated generation using large language models that can directly output CHIP-8 assembly code.
 Figure \ref{fig:mosaic} provides an overview of the integrated CHIP-8 games.